near/NEPs/text/0000-transaction-refactoring.md

 An `Action` can be of the following:
 - `CreateAccount` creates a new account with the `receiver_id` account ID.
 The action fails if the account already exists. `CreateAccount` also grants permission for all subsequent batched action for the newly created account.
 For example, permission gto deploy code on the new account.
 Permission details are described in the reference section below.
 - `DeployContract` deploys given binary wasm code on the account.
 Either the `receiver_id` equals to the `signer_id`, or the batch of actions has started with `CreateAccount`, which granted that permission.
 - `FunctionCall` executes a function call on the last deployed contract.
 The action fails if the account or the code doesn't exist.
 E.g. if the previous action was `DeployContract`, then the code to execute will be the new deployed contract. `FunctionCall` has `method_name` and `args` to identify method with arguments to call.
-It also has `fee` and the `amount`. `fee` is the transaction fee that is prepaid for this call to be spent on gas. `deposit` is the attached deposit balance of NEAR tokens that the contract can spend, e.g. 10 tokens to pay for a crypto-corgi.
+It also has `gas` and the `deposit`. `gas` is a prepaid amount of gas for this call (the price of gas is determined when a signed transaction is converted to a receipt. `deposit` is the attached deposit balance of NEAR tokens that the contract can spend, e.g. 10 tokens to pay for a crypto-corgi.
 - `Transfer` transfers the given `deposit` balance of tokens from the predecessor to the receiver.
 - `Stake` stakes the new total `stake` balance with the given `public_key`.
 The difference in stake is taken from the account's balance (if the new stake is greater than the current one) at the moment when this action is executed, so it's not prepaid.
 There is no particular reason to stake on behalf of a newly created account, so we may disallow it.
 - `DeleteKey` deletes an old `AccessKey` identified by the given `public_key` from the account.
 Fails if the access key with the given public key doesn't exist.
 All next batched actions will continue to execute, even if the public key that authorized that transaction was removed.